 You can create an account on the Parker Dewey platform in less than 5 minutes, and then browse the projects posted by a variety of companies.
 When you find one you like, select the project and apply.

 To ensure your application is more likely to be selected for projects, consider having your resume and/or profile reviewed by a Career Peer Advisor or Career Coach.
-For extensive tips, watch this short overview, robust webinar, or review the resources page.
-There are also tutorials for each step with pictures.
+For extensive tips, review the resources page and filter for students.

 Who can complete micro-internships?